rsms/peertalk/README.md

 PeerTalk is a iOS and OS X Cocoa library for communicating over USB and TCP.

-> Note on Apple App Store: PeerTalk has successfully been released on both the iOS and OS X app stores as the driver for [DeviceSync](https://itunes.apple.com/app/devicesync-for-ios/id737867459), a simple app that copies contact data from iOS to OS X ([iOS source](https://github.com/yep/DeviceSync-for-iOS), [OS X source](https://github.com/yep/DeviceSync-for-OS-X)).
-This means that you can probably use PeerTalk for apps aiming for the App Store.
-Note however that there has been several reports of app submissions with PeerTalk that have been denied publication in the app stores.

 #### Highlights

 1. Provides you with USB device attach/detach events and attached device's info